rwhetten/DeepSeqAnalysis/docs/source/genotyping.rst

 4. As with SAM and other file formats for genomic data, the VCF format specifies some columns that are mandatory and must contain particular kinds of data, and allows individual software developers considerable freedom to expand on these required fields by adding additional information.
 In VCF files, the variable fields are the INFO column (which contains summary data about a specific variant across all samples) and the FORMAT string (which specifies data that is available about a variant for each sample with non-missing data at that site)  at each genotyped sample, as well as the columns (beginning with column 10) that contain data for each locus from individual samples.
 One of the vignettes for the vcfR package has a nice `overview of the structure of VCF files <https://cran.r-project.org/web/packages/vcfR/vignettes/vcf_data.html>`_, although the examples use R and the vcfR package and may not be useful for those unfamiliar with R.

+\

+5. BAM files from alignment of human exome-capture sequencing data from eight samples to the hg19 reference assembly can be downloaded from `this link <https://drive.google.com/file/d/1GSv5VaY7_DPnCnT_k1h8kXKEq3yevmHW>`_, or using the file ID '1GSv5VaY7_DPnCnT_k1h8kXKEq3yevmHW' with the ggdownload script on the VCL instance.
+These files were produced by the BWA mem aligner, incorporating read group information during the alignment process, and then processed further using SAMtools to fix mate-pairing problems, sort by coordinate position, mark duplicates, and remove unmapped reads, based on `an exercise in variant calling with GATK <https://github.com/CBC-UCONN/Variant_Detection_GATK>`_ from University of Connecticut.

 Additional Resources
 ********************